Query Regarding Trading Activity | MarketScreener

 QUERY REGARDING TRADING ACTIVITY

-We have noted, and draw to your attention, unusual price movements in your shares recently.
+We have noted, and draw to your attention, unusual price movements in your shares today.
 To maintain a fair, orderly and transparent market, please answer each of the following:

-Question 1: Are you (the issuer) aware of any information not previously announced concerning you, your subsidiaries or associated companies which, if known, might explain the trading?
-Such information may include events that are potentially material and price-sensitive, such as discussions and negotiations that may lead to joint ventures, mergers, acquisitions or purchase or sale of a significant asset.
-You may refer to paragraph 9 in Appendix 7A of the Catalist Rules for further examples.

 - If yes, the information shall be announced immediately.